Please read the government publication regarding KS1 and KS2 SATs 2018.

 Science SATs - not all children in Year 6 will sit the papers.

 A number of schools will be required to take part in science sampling: a test administered to a selected sample of children.
-(Monday 6 to Friday 17 June is the science sampling test period in which your child might sit the tests.)
 For those who are selected, there will be three papers:

 Marking and Levelling

 How will Key Stage 2 SATs be marked?

 The old system of national curriculum levels is now no longer used, after the department of education abolished it in Summer 2015.
 Instead, children will be given standardised scores.
 You will be given your child’s score, alongside the average for their school, the local area and nationally.
 There will also be a ‘performance descriptor’ of the expected standard for Key Stage 2 pupils.
 The Department for Education is aiming for 85 per cent of children to reach or exceed that standard.